zarf-dev/proposals/0048-schema-update-process/README.md

 -->

 `zarf dev upgrade-schema` will be released alongside the v1beta1 schema.
 Given that this is a simple command with low amounts of risk, it will not go through a phased maturity process (i.e., alpha/beta/stable).

+When a new schema is introduced, creating a package using the newer version will be behind a feature flag.
+After the feature flag is enabled by default, there will be no more breaking changes to the schema.
+There will not a phased maturity process for the API version.

 ### Upgrade / Downgrade Strategy